 Does the future just happen, or is it a function of our finely honed and intricately planned intentions?
 Certainly we want certain things, believe that we deserve them, and do what we can to bend the "arc of reality" toward those hopes and dreams.
-That we often call "planning," is sometimes called "hoping," and is covered over with the all purpose philosophical insight of "whatever."
+We often call that "planning," is sometimes called "hoping," and is covered over with the all purpose whimsical and philosophical term of insight called "whatever."

 That is the human condition much of the time, although in the not-too-distant past preserving the present moment and staying alive was almost constantly on the front burner.
 Preserving the present most often supersedes planning for the future, depending on how one views the present and how closely and rapidly the very hungry tiger approaches us.

 So what's the point?
 All of our history is filled with answers to that question, with various degrees of usefulness and utility, depending again on the closeness of the hungry tiger and his proximity and rate and direction of advancement.
 (Forgive my cultural prejudice in assuming the predator is a male, although I would lay pretty heavy odds on that, but that is for yet another website.)

 I will now steal concepts from many other philosophers (too many to name, but they know who they are, even if already dead) and assert that there is no point (or meaning) that exists outside of our comprehension and world-view.
 That does not mean there IS no point, however, but it is beyond our ability to comprehend.
 That is, we make it all up, based on many variables, including background, experience, education, brainpower, zeitgeist, and even cellular structure.
 Quite often it is the closeness of the hungry tiger that suggests one option versus another, for differing reasons, and survival of whatever we consider to be "us" plays a major role in all this.
 And a thorough discussion of that concept rates another website, and perhaps someone else with a more perceptive mind and a better grasp of language.